Naruto0/fplyst/README.md

 # How can i profit?

 If you are familiar enough with xpath syntax, it shouldn't be hard for you to easily setup html xpaths to interpret and song.
+And have playlist from whatever page you want.

 ## notes:
 * sorry, it only parses two-element playlist.
 In my config the info consists of two ```<a href=>``` tags, so edit accordingly or edit whole code